-- consider the distance from the performance; the method of travel to and from the place of performance; and availability of inter connecting rooms - B17 The Council recognises that there can be exemptions on certain performance licensing where a child performs on fewer than 5 days in a six month period.
-Certain caveats are listed in the legislation for the exemptions to apply.
-The six month period will be based on the six months immediately preceding the first date when a new licence may be required. - B18 An exemption from a licence under this rule does not mean an exemption from regulations on the hours of performance etc. See Annex F for details - B19 The Council will issue an exemption notice on request where they are formally advised that a child is performing under the four day or other exemption rule so that this can be produced at the place of performance if required.
+- B18 An exemption from a licence under this rule does not mean an exemption from regulations on the hours of performance etc. - B19 The Council will issue an exemption notice on request where they are formally advised that a child is performing under the four day or other exemption rule so that this can be produced at the place of performance if required.
 Supply of an exemption notice will only take place if the person seeking the notice has provided sufficient information to the satisfaction of the Council. - B20 The Council recognises the chaperone discretion in respect of performance hours for children as detailed at Regulation 29 of the Children (Performance and Activities) (England) Regulations 2014.
-In addition as the chaperone is the main person responsible for a child's welfare during a performance the licence holder should have due regard to any concerns raised to them in respect of a child's health and kind treatment under the jurisdiction of a licence.
-Where such situations occur the Council would expect to be notified by the chaperone concerned within 24hours in case further intervention by the Council was justified. - B21 The Council may condition a performance licence in respect how a child's earnings are appropriated.
+In addition, as the chaperone is the main person responsible for a child's welfare during a performance the licence holder should have due regard to any concerns raised to them in respect of a child's health and kind treatment under the jurisdiction of a licence.
+Where such situations occur, the Council would expect to be notified by the chaperone concerned within 24hours in case further intervention by the Council was justified. - B21 The Council may condition a performance licence in respect how a child's earnings are appropriated.
 This is more likely for those children receiving significant monies for performances and would be to ensure such earnings are not unjustly spent by those with parental responsibility.
-As a result the Council may require a percentage of monies earned to be deposited in a bank account for the sole use of child.
-In considering a child's earnings (or payment) the Council may take into account 'expenses' received if these are decided to be unreasonably high in the circumstances and considered to be in effect a 'disguised' payment. - B22 The Council expects separate toilet facilities for children and adults to be available at places licensed for rehearsals and performances. - B23 The Council respects the legal requirement that chaperones can supervise a maximum of 12 children but believes there may be occasions where a lower maximum number is justified.
+As a result, the Council may require a percentage of monies earned to be deposited in a bank account for the sole use of child.
+In considering a child's earnings (or payment) the Council may consider 'expenses' received if these are decided to be unreasonably high in the circumstances and considered to be in effect a 'disguised' payment. - B22 The Council expects separate toilet facilities for children and adults to be available at places licensed for rehearsals and performances. - B23 The Council respects the legal requirement that chaperones can supervise a maximum of 12 children but believes there may be occasions where a lower maximum number is justified.
 Factors that can be relevant include the nature of the production; the layout of the premises; the ratio of boys and girls; the ages of the children.
-A ratio of 1 to 8 can be more suitable